FREQUENTLY ASKED QUESTIONS

 Q: What do I do on the Yacht?
 A: Most people spend their time enjoying the scenery of the ocean, the uninhabited islands, and the marine animals that can often be spotted in the water.
 We are happy to provide an orientation talk on the Florida Keys.
 There are plenty of spots on deck at which to sit and socialise, play games, read, and relax or just enjoy sailing.

 Q: What are the meals and snacks like?
-A: Your meals and snacks will be customised for your group.
+A: Your meals and snacks can be customised for your group.
 Diet restrictions, allergies and tastes are all accounted for when we select your menu.
-We strive to select organic, non-GMO foods including a variety of fresh seafood, fruit & veggies.
+On short excursions, we typically provide sandwiches and a assortment of sparkling waters, still waters, low sugar sports drinks & fruit juices.
 Chips, dips and non-alcoholic beverages are available as well.
-We place emphasis on foods that are locally sourced (within 100 miles) or grown ourselves.
+We place emphasis on foods that are locally sourced.
 Because of this, our menu is constantly changing.
-We prefer to serve all natural sparkling waters, still waters, low sugar sports drinks & fruit juices.
 Your welcome to bring your own specialty foods, drinks and alcoholic beverages on board that can be stowed in our large on-deck cooler and you are welcome to bring glass bottles onboard..

 Q: Is there a bathroom on the yacht?
 A: Yes, there is a head (bathroom) on board for your use as well as a changing area.